select

 The agendas for these days include the Planning Conversation Map, the Reflecting Conversation Map, and the Tools of Cognitive CoachingSM.

-• develop trust and rapport with others
+• develop trust and rapport

 • utilize conversation structures for planning and reflecting to develop Educator’s autonomy and sense of community

-• develop higher levels of efficacy, consciousness, craftsmanship, flexibility and interdependence in others
+• develop higher levels of efficacy, consciousness, craftsmanship, flexibility and interdependence

 • distinguish among the five forms of feedback